smashmath/smashmath/_projects/discretesystems.md

 $$x(t+1)=ax(t)$$

-the solutions are of the form $$\textbf{x}(t)=ca^t$$.
-So we still get the behavior of asymptotically stable (going to zero), unstable, and types of static stability, but it's not about the sign.
-I encourage you to try and think about what it could be before reading on!
-It's an interesting thought, in my opinion.
+the solutions are of the form $$x(t)=ca^t$$.
+So we still get the behavior of asymptotically stable (going to zero), unstable, and types of static stability, but it's not about the sign anymore, and there are some new types of behavior.
+I encourage you to try and think about what the differences could be before reading on!
+It's an interesting thing to think about, in my opinion.

 Repeatedly multiplying a number $$a$$ to some nonzero initial number $$c$$ gets big when $$|
 a